Oberlin Law Scholars Program

 - Finally, we hope and expect that you will learn a great deal about the law and law-related careers, become more aware of your own legal and career interests, meet some inspiring people, make a meaningful contribution, and have a great internship!

-Please Note: The Office of Career Services is able to provide assistance with locating free or low cost housing for students completing unpaid internships.
-If you would like help with locating housing during your internship, please contact Career Services at 440.775.8140 or firstname.lastname@example.org to set up an appointment.
+Please Note: The Career Center is able to provide assistance with locating free or low cost housing for students completing unpaid internships.
+If you would like help with locating housing during your internship, please contact the Career Center at 440.775.8140 or firstname.lastname@example.org to set up an appointment.